wtsi-hgi/hgi-web/core/ldap/README.md

   may differ.
 For example, you probably wouldn't want an HTTP request to do a full subtree search from the root.
 Therein lies the path to madness.
-* Flexibility and, to an extent, normalisation to the URL format.
-For example, `ou=Research & Development,ou=Provincial Branch,o=CompuGlobalHyperMegaNet,dc=cghm,dc=net` could be routed to `/nerds`, if that's more appropriate.
+* Flexibility and, to an extent, normalisation to URL constraints.
+For example, `ou=Research & Development,ou=Provincial Branch,o=CompuGlobalHyperMegaNet,dc=cghm,dc=net`
+  could be routed to `/nerds`, if that's more appropriate.
+* While the service doesn't yet expose a hypermedia interface, given the arbitrariness of attributes against any given LDAP directory, an explicit mapping will make it possible to provide a more specific profile (schema description) at each route.

 When a DN has multiple attributes of the same name, this will be converted into a JSON array.
 When an attribute is identified as usually